Stefan-5422/Calender-api/README.md

 ## Parameters
 	name: The name of the entry
 	description: (optional) The description of the entire
-	date: The date of the entry
+	date: The date and time the event begins
+	duration: The duration in minutes
 ## Auth
 	Valid Bearer token
 ## Codes